Toxic colonialism: Background

 In the 1980s, developed nations began tightening legislation surrounding waste disposal and health standards.
 As a result, in order to avoid their own environmental regulations and the high cost associated with them, wealthy nations began to export their rubbish to developing nations.
 Rather than managing and containing their own plastic and hazardous waste, developed nations exported it by the container load to developing nations, which lacked adequate facilities to store or dispose of it.
 In the 1980s a new term was coined to describe this practice: "Waste colonialism."

-Vs environmental racism

-The distinguishable difference between toxic colonialism and environmental racism is that toxic colonialism is the practice of targeting poor communities of color in developing nations for waste disposal and/or experimentation with risky technologies.
-Environmental racism is the inequitable distribution of environmental hazards based on race.
-In other words, toxic colonialism can be seen as "micro" as it focuses on a specific area or group of people.
-Environmental racism can be seen as "macro" and examines the issue on a larger, worldwide scale.

 Significance

 There have been numerous adverse effects of toxic colonialism on both people and the environment, although a reported positive of toxic colonialism includes economic gains to developing nations.
 History shows that the overall impact of the toxic waste dumping in these nations has been devastating and has severely compromised all aspects of human health.
 In a case study for the 2010 Geneva Convention, Bashir Mohamed Hussein, PhD details one account of toxic and radioactive waste dumping in Somalia and its effects, "UNEP...reported that the people were complaining of unusual health problems including "acute respiratory infections, heavy dry coughing, mouth bleeding, abdominal hemorrhage and unusual chemical skin reaction...Likewise, both Somali and non-Somali medical doctors working in Somalia have reported an excessive incidence of cancer, unknown diseases, spontaneous miscarriages of the pregnant women and child malformation."
 The significance of toxic waste on humans is made evident by the research along with the fact that those nations and their people that suffer from the effects of said colonialist behavior are those of those in developing nations without the resources, knowledge or capital to both understand the effects and tackle the treatment they have been subject to.